Please wait while the formulary information is being retrieved.

 Drug contraindication overview.

-*Patients who have experienced a serious hypersensitivity reaction (e.g., anaphylaxis or Stevens-Johnson syndrome) to pivmecillinam hydrochloride or other beta-lactam antibacterial drugs (e.g., penicillins and cephalosporins). *Patients with primary or secondary carnitine deficiency resulting from inherited disorders of mitochondrial fatty acid oxidation and carnitine metabolism, and other inborn errors of metabolism (e.g., methylmalonic aciduria, or propionic acidemia). *Patients suffering from porphyria as pivmecillinam has been associated with acute attacks of porphyria.
+*Serious hypersensitivity reaction (e.g., anaphylaxis or Stevens-Johnson syndrome) to pivmecillinam or other beta-lactam antibacterial drugs (e.g., penicillins and cephalosporins). *Primary or secondary carnitine deficiency resulting from inherited disorders of mitochondrial fatty acid oxidation and carnitine metabolism, and other inborn errors of metabolism (e.g., methylmalonic aciduria, or propionic acidemia). *Acute porphyria.

-*Patients who have experienced a serious hypersensitivity reaction (e.g., anaphylaxis or Stevens-Johnson syndrome) to pivmecillinam hydrochloride or other beta-lactam antibacterial drugs (e.g., penicillins and cephalosporins). *Patients with primary or secondary carnitine deficiency resulting from inherited disorders of mitochondrial fatty acid oxidation and carnitine metabolism, and other inborn errors of metabolism (e.g., methylmalonic aciduria, or propionic acidemia). *Patients suffering from porphyria as pivmecillinam has been associated with acute attacks of porphyria.
+*Serious hypersensitivity reaction (e.g., anaphylaxis or Stevens-Johnson syndrome) to pivmecillinam or other beta-lactam antibacterial drugs (e.g., penicillins and cephalosporins). *Primary or secondary carnitine deficiency resulting from inherited disorders of mitochondrial fatty acid oxidation and carnitine metabolism, and other inborn errors of metabolism (e.g., methylmalonic aciduria, or propionic acidemia). *Acute porphyria.

 There are 4 contraindications.